2.1 Creative thinking

 Well done!
 You have successfully completed this assignment.

-Six benefits for using your creative thinking
+Six benefits of using your creative thinking

-Moreover, when creativity is one of your core personal values, it becomes about more than just producing creative work; it becomes about embodying a creative approach to life.
-It influences how you interact with your environment, engage with others, and perceive your own experiences and possibilities.
+Moreover, when creativity is one of your core personal values, it becomes about more than just producing creative work.
+It becomes about embodying a creative approach to life.
+It influences how you interact with your environment, engage with others and perceive your own experiences and possibilities.

 Job satisfaction